A display of power in three widths for relevant and reverberating digital and print headlines.

 Like its forebears of the early 1900s, the Aneto family has a taller x-height and enlarged counters for better readability, but shortened ascenders and descenders to pack in more letters per line.
 Other details further increase the message’s impression with alternate sharp serif transitions on ‘C, G, S’ and sharpened angles on wedged alternates ‘A, M, N, V, W’.
 And marvel at the heaviest styles of Q with its carve-out for clarity.

-The two main typographic design problems begging to be solved are reducing file size and adding style options.
-So Aneto Skyline optionally groups all 36 static styles into just four variable fonts, using only a fraction of the space.
+The two main typographic design problems begging to be solved are reducing file size and adding more style options.
+So Aneto Skyline optionally groups all 36 static styles into just two variable fonts, using only a fraction of the space.
 The future is variable and TypeTogether has been producing variable fonts since 2017.

 The entire Aneto family is the third within a trilogy, with Catalpa being the first and Belarius the second.
 Each of the three have a distinct purpose and their own look, but they serve a common goal as a combinatory suite covering an editorial’s wide array of needs.
 Seen as a piece of textual architecture such as a mansion, Catalpa is the oversized, impressive, and illuminated profile; Belarius is the primary material undergirding the structure; and Aneto, with its three subfamilies, governs everything from the flow and use of space to the details seen within this mansion.
 Like an oversized door when slammed, Aneto Skyline’s presence carries the greatest textual resonance.